CHN-beta/ovito/doc/manual/usage/data_model.rst

 This general property concept is employed for other types of data elements as well, not only particles.
 For instance, the :ref:`interatomic bonds <scene_objects.bonds>` may be associated with *bond properties*, e.g. bond type or color.
-Keep in mind that, while the following introduction focuses mainly on particles and their properties, the same priciples apply also to other classes of data elements.
+Keep in mind that, while the following introduction focuses mainly on particles and their properties, the same principles apply also to other classes of data elements.

 What's a particle property?
 ---------------------------